-4.1 User-Adaptive System using Ubiquitous Devices
+4.2 User-Adaptive System using Ubiquitous Devices

 The artificial systems including the robot systems should act up to the human intention.
-To enhance the human friendliness of the artificial systems, we propose to utilize the ubiquitous device as means to recognize the individuals and to equip the system with a mechanism to serve according to each individual, which is called as useradaptive system.
+To enhance the human friendliness of the artificial systems, we propose to utilize the ubiquitous device as means to recognize the individuals and to equip the system with a mechanism to serve according to each individual, which is called as user-adaptive system.
 The personal properties, preference, historical data, handicap, etc. can be stored in the personal IDC, which is carried by the person.
 The artificial systems provided with an equipment to read the personal data by local radio communication can be designed to behave according to the personal data.
-Figure 3 and 4 show the photo of IDC version 4, which was used for the useradaptive guidance robot system and the photo of the robot.
+Figure 9 shows an example of user-adaptive systems, which is a guidance robot adaptive to the visitors.
 The robot changes the speed and judges the usage of auditorial guidance according to the information (visitor's category and his/her handicap information) stored in the IDC carried by the visitor.